You can’t spend money you don’t have, right?

 While there may be a fee involved for the funds transfer, these fees are typically lower than overdraft fees.

 Another perk of overdraft protection is that it can help you avoid the awkwardness of having your transaction denied.
+Explore additional benefits of linking your bank accounts.

 Being Careful About Where You Use Your Debit Card